Ruixey/ruixey.github.io/src/pages/checklist/creation.md

 ## Discord

-- create a new category by cloning an already existing one using Xenon
+- create a new category
 - create a ping role for the asset
 - create a buy role for the asset
 - set the channel- & category permissions for these roles
 - put information like feature-list + ExpectedDateOfArrival in the #info channel
+- Edit the ping roles thingy in the settings

 ## Roblox